TrumanZhang/tsn/README.md

 + Build both INET and NeSTiNg by right-clicking on the corresponding project folder and selecting `Build Project`.
   (You can switch between the `release` and `debug` configuration in the same context menu under `Build Configurations -> Set Active`)
 + You can now run the supplied example simulation:
-	- Navigate into `nesting > seimulations` in the project explorer.
+	- Navigate into `nesting > simulations` in the project explorer.
 	- Right-click `example.ini` and choose `Run As` (or `Debug As` depending on the build configuration) `OMNeT++ Simulation`.
 	- After a possible build step you will be presented with a graphical interface showing the simulation model.